zainul-ma/istio-learn/kubernetes/Internal-service.md

 after this the script will be execute the service instance

 for example in this script
-will be insta
+will be install
-account service
+- account service
-txn service
+- txn service

 and the service will be start